embark-framework/embark-site/source/docs/contracts_configuration.md

 ## Deployment hooks

 Sometimes we want to execute certain logic when Smart Contracts are being deployed or after all of them have been deployed.
 In other cases, we'd even like to control whether a Smart Contract should be deployed in the first place.
-For those scenarios, Embark lets us define the deployment hooks `deployIf`, `onDeploy` and `afterDeploy`.
+For those scenarios, Embark lets us define the deployment hooks `beforeDeploy`, `deployIf`, `onDeploy` and `afterDeploy`.

 Deployment hooks have access to a `dependencies` object that comes with instances of all Smart Contracts that are defined as dependency of the hooks using the `deps` property of the Smart Contract in question, and the Smart Contract itself.
 In addition to all relevant Smart Contract instances, this object also exposes the current `web3` instance as shown in the examples below.